 The bill aims to encourage local governments in Washington State to establish their own local government partner promise scholarship programs within the existing Washington State Opportunity Scholarship Program.
 This initiative is designed to reduce barriers for students seeking postsecondary education, such as scholarship applications, income limits, and degree program requirements.
 The legislation emphasizes minimal administrative duties for local governments, allowing them to provide substantial benefits to students.
-It outlines eligibility criteria for students, including the requirement to have a high school diploma or equivalent and to attend a public two-year institution or an approved professional-technical program.
+It also outlines eligibility criteria for students, including the requirement to have graduated from high school in Washington and to attend a public two-year institution or an approved professional-technical program.

 Substitute Bill: 28B.145.050, 28B.145.070